hbrackney/StatsApp/README.md

 To end the website run and to regain typing ability in command line or terminal press `Crtl + C`.

 ## Changelog
+18-11-2024 (LS): Updated and expanded README and CONTRIBUTING to include background info and description.
 18-11-2024 (HB): Filled in Reference page to explain more and be more of a template.
 18-11-2024 (HB): Added a figure on the home page that flips between images from some of the pages.
 18-11-2024 (HB): Added python and R examples to Distributions Page.
 Added code/precode styles to the styles.css file.